rogerbf/noidle/README.md

 const noidle = require('noidle')

 noidle()
-  .then(pmsetPid => console.log(pmsetPid))
+.then(pmsetPID => console.log(pmsetPID))
+.catch(console.log)
 // stay awake indefinitely

 noidle(435)
-  .then(pmsetPid => console.log(pmsetPid))
+.then(pmsetPID => console.log(pmsetPID))
+.catch(console.log)
-// stay awake for as long as the process with the pid 435 is running
+// stay awake for as long as pid 435 exists

-noidle(436, (err, pmsetPid) => console.log(pmsetPid))
-// alternative way of invoking with a callback
 ```

 ## api

 ### `noidle([pid])`

-Returns a promise which resolves with the pid of the underlying `pmset` instance.
-If called with a pid, noidle will run until the associated process quits.
-The watcher spawns detached and keeps running independently of the node process which invoked `noidle`.
-In this case - the returned pid is that of the detached node process.
+Returns a `Promise` which resolves with the `pid` of the underlying `pmset` instance.
+When called with a `pid`, a detached node instance will track the existance of that pid.
+If the corresponding process no longer exists - `pmset` and the tracking node instance terminates.

-## see also
+## other

 In older versions of macOS `pmset noidle` was the way to go if you wanted to force your computer to stay awake.
-In later versions of the OS, Apple shipped a new tool: `caffeinate`.
+In later versions, Apple shipped a new tool: `caffeinate` which came with a tracking functionality.
 To run that instead, have a look at:  [caffeinate](https://www.npmjs.com/package/caffeinate).

-Or if you prefer a more high level module which automatically runs the preferred method depending on system version: [vaka](https://www.npmjs.com/package/vaka) might be what you are looking for.
+If you prefer a more high level module which automatically selects the preferred method depending on system version: [vaka](https://www.npmjs.com/package/vaka)